-- No site specific sensitivities identified.
+· No site specific sensitivities identified.

-- Undertake an holistic approach to Green Infrastructure provision through biodiversity and landscape enhancements within the site connecting to the surrounding area. - Conserve and enhance areas of wildlife value and ensure there is a net gain to biodiversity overall.
-Avoid any loss of biodiversity through ecological protection and enhancement, and good design.
+- Undertake an holistic approach to Green Infrastructure provision through biodiversity and landscape enhancements within the site connecting to the surrounding area. - Conserve and enhance areas of wildlife value and ensure there is a net gain to biodiversity.
+Avoid any loss to biodiversity through ecological protection and good design.
 Where this is not possible, mitigate and as a last resort, compensate for any loss.

-- Provide access from Sycamore Lane-or Woodlands Close.
-Detailed access arrangements will need to be investigated further. - Provide a sustainable transport strategy to identify sustainable transport infrastructure improvements and how the development will integrate with the existing network, providing safe and convenient routes for walking, cycling and public transport through the development and linking with existing networks.
+- Provide access from Sycamore Lane. - Provide a sustainable transport strategy to identify sustainable transport infrastructure improvements and how the development will integrate with the existing network, providing safe and convenient routes for walking, cycling and public transport through the development and linking with existing networks.